moj-analytical-services/IntroRTraining/Intro_markdown.md

   dplyr::select(BIRTH_DATE, WEIGHT, PREV_CONVICTIONS)
 ```

-Here the offenders data are ‘piped’ like water into the select command using the pipe symbol `%>%`.
+Here the offenders data are "piped" like water into the select command using the pipe symbol `%>%`.
 This is interpreted by R as the first argument of the select command so the offenders dataset is not specified within the select command.
-The pipe operator makes code more readable by allowing us to chain together multiple functions and means you don’t have to either create a new object each time you run a command or use nested functions (functions that are within other functions).
+The pipe operator makes code more readable by allowing us to chain together multiple functions and means you don't have to either create a new object each time you run a command or use nested functions (functions that are within other functions).

-Let’s say that now we want the offenders_anonymous dataset to be the same as the dataset offenders but without the names and addresses:
+Let's say that now we want the offenders_anonymous dataset to be the same as the dataset offenders but without the names and addresses:

 ```r